soha15167/Agile/README.md

 ## Authentication

-Users can log in using the authentication component to access the platform's features securely.
+Users can log in using the authentication component, ensuring secure access to the Service Management Component.

 ## Provider Administration

-Provider admins have the ability to edit provider credentials, specifically the provider's name.
+Provider Admins have the capability to edit provider credentials, including the provider's name, ensuring accurate and up-to-date information.

 ## User Management

-Provider admins can configure user management, allowing them to register new users and deregister existing users.
+Provider Admins can configure user management for the provider, allowing them to register new users and deregister existing users as needed.

 ## Offer Management

-Users can view offers from Future-X related to master agreement types, focusing on categories like technology-based agreements.
+Users can view offers from Future-X related to master agreement types, with a focus on specific categories, such as technology-based agreements.

 ## Bidding System

-Users can submit bids on open service requests and material requests posted on the platform.
+Users can submit bids on open service requests and material requests, fostering a competitive and transparent environment.

 ## Employee Profiles

-Users can upload profiles of employees to enhance their service requests and responses to material requests.
+Users have the ability to upload profiles of employees, enhancing the information available for service requests and responses to material requests.

 ## Suggestion System

-Users can make suggestions based on the knowledge and expertise of each offered employee.
+Users can make suggestions based on the knowledge and expertise of each offered employee, promoting collaborative problem-solving.

 ## Contract Acceptance

-Once a user's offer is chosen, negotiations can take place, and the user can accept the contract.
-Further specifications are discussed during collaboration with the customer.
+Upon the selection of a user's offer, the user can accept the contract, initiating negotiations.
+Further specification occurs during collaboration with the customer.

 ## Collaboration and Further Specification

-Detailed specification and collaboration occur with the customer to refine project requirements and meet specific needs.
+Detailed specification and collaboration take place with the customer, ensuring that the project meets specific requirements and expectations.

 ### Contribution Guidelines